Computational Complexity of Covering Two-vertex Multigraphs with Semi-edges: One-vertex target graphs

 For the opposite implication, note that no perfect matching of $G'$ contains any of the edges $u_jx_{u,i}$, $u\in V(G), i=1,2,\ldots,d-k-1, j=1,2$, because each $H_{u,i}$ has an even number of vertices and each $x_{u,i}$ is an articulation in $G'$.
 So, for every perfect matching $M$ in $G'$, $M\cap E(G_1)$ is a perfect matching in $G$.
 Thus if $M_h, h=1,2,\ldots,k$ are pairwise disjoint perfect matchings in $G'$, then $\{uv\in E(G): u_1v_1\in M_h\}, h=1,2,\ldots,k$ are $k$ pairwise disjoint perfect matchings in $G$, and hence $\chi'(G)=k+1$.

 To complete the proof, let us show an explicit construction of the auxiliary graph $H$.
 Fix an odd number $t\ge d+1$.
-It is well known that the complete graph $K_{t+1}$ is $t$-edge colorable, i.e., its edge set $E(K_{t+1})$ can be partitioned into $t$ perfect matchings, say $M_1, M_2, \ldots, M_t$.
+It is well known that the complete graph $K_{t+1}$ is $t$-edge colorable, i.e., its edge set $E(K_{t+1})$ can be partitioned into $t$ perfect matchings, say $M_1, M_2, \ldots, M_t$ (an elegant proof of this otherwise folklore result can be found in~\cite{k:Soifer08}).
 Choose vertices $x,y,z$ so that $xy\in M_1, xz\in M_2$, and assume without loss of generality that $yz\in M_t$.
 Define the graph $H$ as follows

 Then $\mbox{deg}_Hx=d-2$ and $\mbox{deg}_Hu=d$ for all $u\in V(H)\setminus \{x\}$.
 Moreover, $H$ has $d-2$ pairwise disjoint perfect matchings $M_3,M_4,\ldots,M_d$. \end{proof}